cololaborde/file-cipher/README.md

 ## Use modes

-- Static
+### - Static
-- Dynamic

-The program has two modes of use, one static, that is, using the "static encryption key" (mod_static.txt) if 2 files are encrypted, both will be encrypted with the same key.
+   Using the static key (mod_static.txt) if 2 files are encoded, both will be encode with the same key.

+### - Dynamic

-Dynamic mode chooses randomly 1 among N keys from "dynamic encryption key"(mod_dyn.txt) file  for each file
+  Dynamic mode chooses randomly 1 among N keys from dynamic key (mod_dyn.txt) for each uploaded file.

 <br/>

 ## Usage - [file_cipher.py](desktop_app/file_cipher.py)

+### File(s)

+  One or more files must be selected to be encoded or decoded, also indicating the encryption mode and finally the previously generated key must be selected.

 ```bash
 #python3
 python file_cipher.py
 ```

+### Directory

-Starts the GUI to select file(s) to encrypt or decrypt, you must also indicate whether the encryption mode is static or dynamic and finally a box will open to indicate the previously generated key
+  One directory must be selected to encode or decode the files in it, also indicating the encryption mode and finally the previously generated key must be selected.

 ```bash
 #python3
 python file_cipher -d
 ```

-Starts the GUI to select a directory to encrypt or decrypt the files contained therein, you must also indicate whether the encryption mode is static or dynamic and finally a box will open to indicate the key generated previously
+### Directory recursively

+  Same as previous mode, but it recursively goes through the directories inside.

 ```bash
 #python3
 python file_cipher -d -r
 ```

-Same as the previous mode, but it recursively goes through the directories that may exist within the indicated root directory
+### Keep only generated encode

+  The --remove-originals parameter indicates that encoded files are subsequently removed, leaving only the generated encode.

 ```bash
 #python3